 NHSG (Owain Jackson) presented a paper entitled Hydrogen Systems in Continental Sedimentary Basins at the AAPG Europe Regional Conference in May 2022, see https://erc.aapg.org/2022/ for further details.
 The Abstract for the paper is available here: Lawrence et al. Abstract

 A paper ‘Greenstones as a source of hydrogen in sedimentary basins’ was recently presented by Ian Hutchinson at the Geological Society Conference: ‘The impacts of volcanism on sedimentary basins and their energy resources’, 8-9th Sept.
 2022.
-The Abstract for the paper is available here: Hutchinson-Greenstones
+A Special Publication volume is anticipated to be published in 2024 and an open access copy of the NHSG paper is available here.
+The Abstract for the paper is available here: Hutchinson-Greenstones.

 On behalf of NHSG Ian also presented a talk ‘Exploring Africa – this time for Gold Hydrogen not Black Gold’, at the HGS-PESGB Africa Conference: ‘The future of G&G in Africa’s E&P Skills, Transition & Resources’, held on 26-28th Sept 2022.
 Ian received the Bronze award for his presentation.